-- The e safety policy will be reviewed annually or when any significant changes occur with regard to the technologies in use within the schools.
-It has been reviewed due to changes in Keeping Children Safe in Education September 2022. - There is widespread ownership of the policy and it has been agreed by the SLT and approved by Trustees.
-All amendments to the Trust e safety policy will be disseminated to all members of staff and pupils.
+• The e safety policy will be reviewed annually or when any significant changes occur with regard to the technologies in use within the schools.
+It has been reviewed due to changes in Keeping Children Safe in Education September 2023.

 2. Education and Curriculum